sousou15/Backdoor/README.md

 I made this project just for fun and I am currently working on it to improve it and incorporate an interface.
 The reverse connection module is still not working properly.

-"To expose it to the internet, redirect with TCP not with HTTP.
+To expose it to the internet, redirect with TCP not with HTTP.
 Example: ngrok tcp 8080.
 We are working with sockets.

 Additionally, you can find some commands that can be executed in NOTES.txt.
 We can schedule the executable as a task to run at intervals to re-establish the connection.